ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ## Overview

-Clients will wish to display non-string text data in table columns for use cases like the following:
+Clients will wish to display non-string data as text in table columns for use cases like the following:

 1. integer data like counts, formatted to be displayed with no trailing decimals ("4", "100")
 2. floating point data formatted to display values in standard ways ("3.1415", "1.04E47", "Infinity", "-0.03")